 Mix cardiovascular exercise with strength training and vice versa.
 Exercise is one of the most effective ways to prevent many lifestyle-related diseases.
 Not only that, but it can also increase your testosterone levels.
 And why is this?
 A study in the Journal of Applied Physiology found that men who consumed the recommended amounts of “good fats” (think avocados, almonds, and blue fish) had higher testosterone levels than those who didn't.

-Learn about testosterone boosters or supplements that aim to promote testosterone production and what they can do to reduce libido.
-While the potential benefits of multivitamins are hotly debated, certain supplements may be helpful in maintaining healthy testosterone levels.
-In addition, increasing testosterone to optimal levels can result in greater muscle mass and strength (6, 7,.
 This is because stress alters the hypothalamic axis of the gonadal pituitary gland (HPG) or the way the male body sends signals to the testicles to produce testosterone.